A Full-Service Law Firm for Nebraska Locals & Businesses Serving Western Nebraska Since 1977

 When is Consent Not Necessary in Nebraska?

-Consent to adopt may not be necessary if the parent is/has:
+Consent to adopt may not be necessary if the parent is or has:

-Schedule a Free Consultation with a Family Lawyer Near You
+Schedule a Free Consultation with a Family Lawyer in Scottsbluff

-At Douglas, Kelly, Ostdiek, Snyder, Ossian and Vogl, P.C., we know that seeking out a Scottsbluff divorce attorney can be a difficult step to take.
+At Douglas, Kelly, Ostdiek, Snyder, Ossian and Vogl, P.C., we know that seeking out a Scottsbluff family law attorney can be a difficult step to take.
 However, our goal is to provide you with the assistance and advocacy you need.
-Having a skilled lawyer on your side can make all the difference, especially in complex or contested cases.

-Call (308) 365-1994 now to speak with our team of skilled Scottsbluff family attorneys.
-Let us answer your questions regarding Nebraska divorce law.
+Call (308) 365-1994 now or contact us online to speak with our team of skilled Scottsbluff family attorneys.